jhawksley/rjaws/README.md

 # Potted History

-Jaws was originally borne out of a requirement to simplify some of the actions in AWS that I had to repeat a lot.
-I created shell aliases and functions for a few but the amount of API calls and JSON marshaling to achieve something simple was getting out of hand for shell scripts.
+Jaws was originally born out of a requirement to simplify some of the actions in AWS that I had to repeat a lot.
+The AWS CLI itself is generated out of some kind of universal template, and while it is funciton, some of the commands are a bit... unwieldy.

+I originally created shell aliases and functions for a few but the amount of API calls and JSON marshaling to achieve something simple was getting out of hand.
+I wanted functions common to all scripts; this is possible but it's something of a hack (imho).

 **Jaws 1.0** was written in Ruby, which I still love, but which was going out of fashion even as I started learning it.